-If you want to pass in extra flags to
+If you want to pass extra flags to the

-swift build, you can do so using the
+swift build command, you can do so by setting the

-$ heroku config:set SWIFT_BUILD_FLAGS="--enable-test-discovery -Xswiftc -g" $ git commit -m "Enable test discovery and debug symbols on Heroku" --allow-empty $ git push heroku master
+$ heroku config:set SWIFT_BUILD_FLAGS="--enable-test-discovery" $ git commit -m "Enable test discovery on Heroku" --allow-empty $ git push heroku master

 You can place custom scripts to be ran before and after compiling your Swift source code inside the following files in your repository: